Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Results

-Upon optimizing the linear coefficients for all $20$ folds with gradient descent, we obtain the LOTO cross-validation results for each method, as reported in Table~\ref{tab:loto_results}.
-We report the per-fold statistics: mean and standard deviation across the $20$ folds, of the Pearson correlation between the predicted post-merge performance and the actual performance.
-Figure \ref{fig:category_importance} shows each metric category's average per-metric contribution across methods.
-Normalization by category size ensures equitable comparison regardless of the number of metrics per category.
-The actual learned coefficients of the linear optimization are shown in \ref{app:learned_coeffs}.
-Below, we discuss our observations that emerged from these results.
+Under the LOTO protocol, upon optimizing the linear coefficients for all $20$ folds with gradient descent, we obtain the cross-validation results for all methods, as reported in Table~\ref{tab:loto_results}.
+We report the per-fold means of the Pearson correlation between the predicted post-merge normalized accuracy and the actual value, across all folds.
+We observe different degrees of predictivity across model-merger combinations, with ViT-B/32 exhibiting more predictable mergeability than its larger B/16 counterpart.
+The actual learned coefficients of the linear optimization are visually provided in Figure \ref{fig:l1_coefficients} and examined in depth in Appendix \ref{app:learned_coeffs}.
+Next, we discuss observations that emerged from these results.

-\textbf{Predictability varies across methods.} TSV merging exhibits the highest predictability, with a mean validation correlation of $0.572$.
-Weight averaging follows with $r_{\text{val}} = 0.555$.
-In contrast, Task Arithmetic and Isotropic merging show lower and similar validation correlations.
+\textbf{Mergeability predictability varies across methods.} TSV merging exhibits the highest overall predictability, with a per-fold validation correlation of $0.627$ and $0.692$ across the two backbones.
+Weight averaging follows with $0.589$ and $0.699$, and DARE is just slightly behind.
+Task Arithmetic and TIES exhibit perceivably lower validation correlations.

-\textbf{Generalization gap.} All methods show a gap between training and validation correlations, which is expected given that LOTO tests on entirely novel task combinations.
-The gap is smallest for TSV ($0.713 \to 0.572$, a 20\% relative decrease) and largest for Task Arithmetic ($0.51 \to 0.343$, a 33\% decrease), suggesting that TSV's mergeability is governed by more generalizable principles.
+\textbf{Generalization gap.} All methods exhibit a gap between training and validation correlations, which is expected given that LOTO tests on unseen task combinations.
+The gap is, on average, a relative drop of $17.7$\% on ViT-B/16 and $14.7$\% on ViT-B/32.
+Across both backbones,\emph{TSV and WA are the most stable generalizers}: TSV exhibits the smallest gap on both ($0.754 \to 0.627$ on B/16; $0.784 \to 0.692$ on B/32).